-The first idea was to reiterate the shape of the indoor fireplace by creating 2 benches with a similar aperture.
+The first idea was to reiterate the shape of the contemporary indoor fireplace by creating 2 benches with a similar aperture.
 The benches act as an important focal point from the living space and offer ample seating as well as ambient lighting.
 This feature is set off by the lines of the hardwood in the deck, step and bench seats which join the lines of the interior flooring.
 The second feature is the granite waterfall, which is offset to the side of the garden producing a captivating flow into two pools.
-The client was fascinated with water and introduced this must have into the brief.
-It was a successful amalgamation of previous techniques and use of granite with the client’s vision input and determination.
-It was truly fascinating to recreate South of France visions in a north London garden.

-The crisp lines of the materials and recesses under the raided beds are contrasted by the outlines, textures and shadows of lush evergreen planting.
-Bamboo, palms and birches give screening from neighbouring properties.
-A Strawberry tree and a Snow gum give further architectural evergreen accents.
+The crisp lines of the contemporary materials are contrasted by the textures and shadows of lush evergreens.
+Bamboo, palms and birches give screening from neighbouring properties and thrive well in this north facing garden.
+A Strawberry tree and a Snow gum give further sculptural evergreen accents and add a touch of the exotic in this London setting.
 The seating is situated away from the house, giving further privacy with good views of the interior.
-The waterfall is offset to the side, increasing the feeling of depth of space.

-I see many Eucalyptus trees all over London and some huge ones in North London where fertile wet clay soil is abundant.
-Here in a contemporary garden which is restricted in size I use a small variety in a multi-stem form, which is slower and has a sculptural quality conducive to pruning.
-Whilst the Snow gum Eucalyptus is planted at the top of a raised bed, a useful technique was used in the rest of the beds.
+A useful landscaping technique was used in the raised beds.
 To eliminate the need for tonnes of earth and to protect the fencing behind, the plants emerge from the base of the beds creating a striking light well effect which is useful at both daytime and night time.
-The sandstone paving was cut at a contemporary size of 900 x 300 mm.
-This shape augments the linearity within the space, moving the eye across the garden, which is otherwise fairly square.
-The large size works well within the scale of the garden and it is always important to endow a place with its own signature elements.
+The sandstone paving was cut at a bespoke size of 900 x 300 mm.
+This shape augments the linearity of the design, moving the eye across the garden and balancing the scale.